MLP-VectorClub/Winterchilla/CONTRIBUTING.md

 Make sure `short_open_tag` is set to `On` or another truth-y value in `php.ini`.
 File uploading should be enabled and a reasonable maximum POST-able/uploadable file size must be set to be able to uplod sprite images in the Color Guide.
 You'll need to copy the `setup/conf.php` file into the `includes` directory and change the empty values to whatever your environment uses.

 Optionally, use the `xdebug` extension or [Kint](http://raveren.github.io/kint/) to ease debugging with stack traces/cleaner var_dump outputs.
-Setting `max_execution_time` to `10` *(seconds)* or below is also recommended for development in case an infinite loop breaks loose.
+Setting `max_execution_time` to `30` *(seconds)* or below is also recommended for development in case an infinite loop breaks loose.
 You never know.
+It has to be a reasonably big though because making many requests to DeviantArt's API can cause script execution to take a while.

 ### Node.js

 On Linux systems, make sure the `build-essential` package is installed, otherwise some required asset compilation tools might fail to build.
-Run `npm install` in the project directory to get the dependencies, then run `npm install -g gulp` so you can use the `gulp` command to kick the file watchers into action.
+Run `npm install -g yarn && yarn install` in the project directory to get the dependencies, then run `npm install -g gulp` so you can use the `gulp` command to kick the file watchers into action.

 ### Web Server

-When using `nginx` the `php7.0-fpm` package is used used by the provided configuration file.
+When using `nginx` the `php7.1-fpm` package is used used by the provided configuration file.
 The provided Apache configuration is assumes the initial setup provided by XAMPP.

 Replace `domain.tld` with the domain of your choice, and set `/path/to/*` placeholders approperiately in the configuration file. `/path/to/www` is the `www` directory of this repository, and `/path/to/error.log` should be in the same level as `www` to prevent accessing the logs through the server.